 So far, all reported accuracies considered the system to be completely right if the category with the higher probability was correct and completely wrong otherwise.
-An alternative evaluation method is to take the probability assigned by the system to the correct category and consider that to be the system's score for that document, in a manner similar to the partial credits proposed in (Hatzivassiloglou and McKeown 1993).
+An alternative evaluation method is to take the probability assigned by the system to the correct category and consider that to be the system's score for that document, in a manner similar to the partial credits proposed in [12].
 For example, let's say that the system analyzes an image and says the probability that the image is indoor is 65%(meaning that the probability that the image is outdoor is 35%).
 If the image is actually indoor, the system is given a score of 0.65 for this image, while if the image is actually outdoor, the system is given a score of 0.35.
 The overall accuracy of the system is then the sum of the system's scores for all images divided by the total number of images.
 In the ideal case, the system would assign all indoor images a probability of 1 of being indoor, and all outdoor images a probability of 0 of being indoor.
 Thus its total overall accuracy would be 1, or 100%.
-Indeed, if the system always has complete confidence in its decisions, the revised evaluation method becomes equivalent to the standard one.
+Indeed, if the system always has complete confidence in its decisions (whether correct or not), the revised evaluation method becomes equivalent to the standard one.

 In this way, the system receives partial credit for each answer, more if the system leans in the correct direction and directly increasing as the system's confidence in a correct decision increases.
 In general, when a system already classifies most images correctly under the original 0/1 scoring method, it will tend to be penalized for its uncertainty on correct decisions more than it is credited for uncertain wrong answers.
 This is the case in our task when our classifier is evaluated on our main set of images (those with definite agreement by the human volunteers); the system achieves 82.02% accuracy under the original evaluation method, and 76.71% under the revised one.
-However, we consider this modified method as more revealing, as it offers a way to evaluate the system's confidence in its decisions.
+However, we consider this modified method as more revealing, as it offers a way to evaluate the system's confidence in its decisions; the accuracy computed using this method is equal to the average confidence given to the correct category for each image.
+The alternative evaluation technique is not a substitute for the original evaluation technique, at least in cases where there is certainty about the labels in the test set.
+It relates, however, to two evaluation dimensions not captured by the standard evaluation techniques: